urlockGaur/SoftwareArchitecture-Mod5Lab/README.md

 Interface Segregation Principle (ISP).
 You will need to understand this principle to successfully complete the lab work.

-Try not to peek at the instructor solutions in "isp.lab1.instructor" and "isp.lab2.instructor".
-If you get stuck or want to check if your solution is a good one, review the instructor's solution.
+Try not to peek at the instructor solutions in "edu.wctc.isp.solution".
+If you get stuck or want to check if your solution is a good one, review the instructor's solutions.

 ISP RULES:
 Clients should not be forced to depend on methods that they do not use.

 THE CHALLENGE:
 ===================================
-This lab includes an Interface that breaks the Interface Segregation Principle (ISP).
+This lab includes an interface that breaks the Interface Segregation Principle (ISP).

-For the first part, refactor the program in "isp.lab1" to use two interfaces instead of one.
+For the first part, refactor the program in "edu.wctc.isp" to use two interfaces instead of one.
 Create two interfaces that properly segregate the methods of books versus music products.
-Put your solution in the package "isp.lab1.student".

 For the second part, refactor your two-interface solution to allow for polymorphism.
 Remember that interfaces can extend other interfaces!
 Extract